logsquaredn/blobproxy/README.md

 $ curl http://localhost:8080/my-prefix/my-bucket-object
 ```

 > See https://gocloud.dev/concepts/urls/ for supported URL formats.
-Only supports s3, gs and azblob drivers as of writing.

 > Remember to escape `&` in the URL's query parameters.
 See [`docker.compose.yml`](docker.compose.yml) for an example.